groda/github-clone-archiver/README.md

 GitHub only keeps traffic data (clones and visitors) for **14 days**.
 This workflow acts as a "Data Logger":

-1. It wakes up every day and asks the GitHub API for the clone history of the **Observed Repo**.
+1. It wakes up every day and asks the GitHub API for the clone and view history of the **Observed Repo**.
 2. It compares this data with the existing logs in your **Observer Repo**.
 3. It appends only the most recent data and updates the "14-day total" summary.
 4. It deduplicates the file and sorts it so the most recent stats are always at the top.